jackdewinter/pymarkdown/newdocs/src/plugins/rule_md025.md

 ## Used To Be Another Top Level
 ```

-In certain situations, it is necessary to override the heading level
-to check for multiple top-level elements.
-In these situations, the
-`level` configuration value can be set to specify the heading level
-to check against for multiple top-level elements with.
+> **Explanation**: This example passes because the `front_matter_title` configuration is set to `subject`, and the Front-Matter contains `subject: This is a title`.
+Since the title is provided in Front-Matter, all headings in the document are level 2 or below, satisfying the rule.

 ## Fix Description

-The reasons for not being able to auto-fix this rule are context and cascading fixes.
+This rule cannot be auto-fixed due to context dependency and cascading effects.
+Although some parsers default to honoring only the first top-level heading, this behavior is not universal enough to justify an automatic fix.
-On the context front, while there is precedence only the first top level heading
-of a document should be honored, we do not currently consider it to be a solid enough
-precedent to base a fix on.
-In addition, cascading fixes can cause a problem with
+On the context front, while there is precedent that only the first top-level heading of a document should be honored, we do not currently consider it to be a solid enough precedent to base a fix on.
-the multiple of the top-level heading.
+Additionally, changing multiple top-level headings to level 2 could require recursive adjustments to nested headings, creating unpredictable cascading changes.
 If those offending headings are changed to
 a level 2 heading, should any other headings within those headings be similarly
 increased?
-The ambiguities of both reasons were enough for our team to not consider
-any possible fixes for this rule.
+Due to these ambiguities, no automatic fix is provided.

 ## Configuration